openmc-dev/openmc/docs/source/usersguide/input.rst

       and 10.

     :ndpp-chi:
-      The fission neutron energy spectra of both prompt and delayed neutrons.
-      Using these scores requires that the NDPP_ code has been used to generate a library of pre-integrated data.
-These scores can be used with either an ``analog`` or ``tracklength`` estimator.
+      The total fission neutron energy spectra including both prompt and delayed neutrons.
+Using this score requires that the NDPP_ code has been used to generate a library of pre-integrated data, and the data is available as described in the ndpp_library_ element.
+This score can be used with either an ``analog`` or ``tracklength`` estimator.
+      This score requires energyout filters to be applied with an energy group structure used to generate the NDPP data.

     :ndpp-chi-p:
       The fission neutron energy spectra of only prompt neutrons.
-Using these scores requires that the NDPP_ code has been used to generate a library of pre-integrated data.
-These scores can be used with either an ``analog`` or ``tracklength`` estimator.
+Using this score requires that the NDPP_ code has been used to generate a library of pre-integrated data, and the data is available as described in the ndpp_library_ element.
+This score can be used with either an ``analog`` or ``tracklength`` estimator.
+This score requires energyout filters to be applied with an energy group structure used to generate the NDPP data.

+..
+NOT YET IMPLEMENTED:
 ..    :ndpp-chi-d:
 ..
-The fission neutron energy spectra of only delayed neutrons.
-This score
+The fission neutron energy spectra of only prompt neutrons.
+Using this
+..      score requires that the NDPP_ code has been used to generate a library
+..      of pre-integrated data, and the data is available as described in the
-..      can be used with either an ``analog`` or ``tracklength`` estimator.
+..      ndpp_library_ element.
+This score can be used with either an ``analog``
+..      or ``tracklength`` estimator.
+This score requires energyout filters to
+..      be applied with an energy group structure used to generate the NDPP data.

     :current:
       Partial currents on the boundaries of each cell in a mesh.